westland garden health logo

 Sustainable gardening with New Horizon

-There has certainly been a shift in behaviour when it comes to sustainable gardening, and sustainability in general.
+There has certainly been a shift in behavior when it comes to sustainable gardening, and sustainability in general.
 People are more mindful than ever about ways we can help look after our planet.
-So whether that’s recycling, supporting our pollinators or eating less meat.
+So whether that’s recycling, supporting our pollinators, or eating less meat.

 Sustainable gardening with New Horizon

 New Horizon is our 100% sustainable compost, with a totally peat-free composition.
 Previously, gardeners had to choose between making a greener choice that didn’t perform quite as well, or opt for a peat-based compost.
-This compost can come with the negative environmental impact
+This compost can come with a negative environmental impact.

 At Westland, we’re passionate about sustainable gardening and about providing our customers with the most innovative and best quality products.
 We are also passionate about protecting the environment and are committed to ensuring we lead the way as a responsible horticulture business.